This competition comprises two tasks:

 Each participant can participate with methods for either iris recognition, periocular recognition or both tasks.

-Cross-spectrum iris recognition competition:
+Cross-spectrum iris recognition task:

-Cross-spectrum periocular recognition competition:
+Cross-spectrum periocular recognition task:

 This biometric trait, comprising